hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 2. It also provides data abstractions to adjust (at compile time) the memory layout of data structures like 2d and 3d arrays to optimize performance on different hardware.

-In modern times, HPC industry has witnessed dramatic evolutions and we don’t know yet where will it end up!
-Starting from the diversifying architecture, we have also also seen a paradigm shift in accelerating code from a pure MPI -based approach.
-Naturally the question arises how well and how fast can we cope with such a rapid evolution?
-The answer “probably” lies in Kokkos that targets to ease these complexities by blending performance, portability and productivity.
-This is in principle done in Kokkos through abstractions targeting both parallel execution of code and data management.
-It supports complex node architectures with N-level memory hierarchies and multiple types of execution resources.
-It currently can use OpenMP, Pthreads and CUDA as backend programming models.
-(Most recent release: v2.8.00, February 2019).

 ## Methodologies and checklists

 ## Accelerating LAMMPS using KOKKOS